saucelabs-training/comprehensive-testing-js/README.md

 ## 🧠 You will learn

+✅API testing w/ Cypress

 ✅how to test a React web app using different types of tests

-✅API testing w/ Cypress

 ✅E2E ui tests w/ Cypress

 ✅visual cross-browser + cross-platform tests

 ✅CICD with Github Actions

-✅component testing

 ## 🔧Technologies you will use